All 7 Superman Movies in Order

 Superman IV The Quest for Peace 1987

-This final installment of the Superman series played by Christopher Reeve has gone down in history as one of the worst comic book movies in history.
+This final installment of the Superman series, played by Christopher Reeve, has gone down in history as one of the worst comic book movies in history.
 Instead of going out with a bang, this incredible run of Superman films is anticlimactic.
-The movie’s plot is weak, based on getting rid of all nuclear weapons in the world.
+The movie’s plot is weak, based on eliminating all nuclear weapons worldwide.

-As the U.S. and Soviet Union are in a nuclear arms flex that could lead to the world’s destruction, Superman collects all nuclear warheads and tosses them into space.
-Lex Luthor breaks out of prison and clones Superman with radioactive material to create Nuclear Man who is just as powerful as Superman.
+As the U.S. and Soviet Union are in a nuclear arms flex that could destroy the world, Superman collects all nuclear warheads and tosses them into space.
+Lex Luthor breaks out of prison and clones Superman with radioactive material to create a Nuclear Man who is just as powerful as Superman.

 RELATED: